-IF ANY OF YOUR CONTACT INFORMATION (MAILING ADDRESS, EMAIL ADDRESS, TELEPHONE NUMBERS, ETC.) HAS CHANGED, PLEASE CONTACT EITHER KEITH BIRKHOFER OR GUS TOMUSCHAT FOR MARINES OR MARY COLLIAS FOR DEPARTMENT OF STATE PERSONNEL WITH THE UPDATED INFORMATION SO THE ROSTERS MAY BE KEPT CURRENT.
+IF ANY OF YOUR CONTACT INFORMATION (MAILING ADDRESS, EMAIL ADDRESS, TELEPHONE NUMBERS, ETC.) HAS CHANGED, PLEASE CONTACT EITHER KEITH BIRKHOFER OR Ross Nesberg WITH THE UPDATED INFORMATION SO THE ROSTERS MAY BE KEPT CURRENT.
 (Click on the appropriate name to send them an email)

 Site last updated:

-- October 4, 2012 - Added the Chesapeake reunion information to the Previous Reunions website (still awaiting pictures)
+- September 9, 2017 - Added the Norfolk Virginia to the Past Reunions website

 American Embassy Saigon Before The Fall of Saigon in 1975

 Our website is intended to allow interested people to understand what serving our country was like at the American Embassy, Saigon, Republic of Vietnam.
 Our group consists of Marine Security Guards, who are responsible for the security and welfare of personnel and property at United States of America foreign missions throughout the world, civilian employees who served their country in Saigon in various capacities, Marines of Company "E" who provided perimeter security, and Army, Navy and Air Force servicemen who were assigned to the Embassy in various positions.